jbrisbin/node-vs-java-shootout/README.md

 Simply run `gradle test` from the project directory to run the Grizzly HTTP server.
 It will appear to "hang", which is simply the test thread blocking while you hit the server with requests.

+Issue a PUT to `http://127.0.0.1:8080/some/path/to/a/file`, which will store the file locally in a files called `upload/incoming` (you will want to `mkdir upload` from both the project directory and the `src/main/nodejs` directory).

 To run the Node.js version, cd into `src/main/nodejs` and do `node server.js`.
 Same thing there.
 The command shell will block while you do the testing.